openstack-archive/stx-docs/doc/source/installation_guide/latest/controller_storage.rst

 ^^^^^^^^^^^^^^^^^^^^^

-The recommended minimum requirements for the physical servers where Controller Storage will be deployed, include:
+The recommended minimum requirements for the physical servers where Controller Storage is deployed include:

 -  Minimum processor: